 While RainMachine ships with all major weather providers services, there are other regional services developed by members of the community.
 These can be added to RainMachine by using the Web Interface either by going directly to RainMachine IP address or by using https://my.rainmachine.com remote service.

 After opening the Web Interface go to Settings > Weather and click on ADD NEW button.

 Press Choose File and select the weather service file that you downloaded.
 Press Upload to send it to RainMachine.

 The weather service should now be available on Weather Services > User Uploaded tab.
 Click on the name of the service that you uploaded to enable it and configure the needed parameters.

-After enabling and configuring the weather service press the SAVE button to save the configuration and CLOSE to return to weather service window.
-You can use REFRESH ALL to run all weather services to check if the weather service runs successfully.
-Any error will be show with red color next to the weather service name.
+After enabling and configuring the weather service press the SAVE button to save the configuration and CLOSE to return to the weather service window.
+You can use REFRESH ALL to run all-weather services to check if the weather service runs successfully.
+Any error will be shown with red color next to the weather service name.